gbreeze/jquery-taphold/README.md

+*Deprecated: do not behave proper on scrolling and some other demands* I use the jquery-mobile taphold event and it is working fine.
+You can do a custom bundle by selecting "Touch" under Events here: http://jquerymobile.com/download-builder/

 A taphold event for jQuery.

 Click/tap and hold for 1s (default) on an element to trigger a taphold event.
 If you release before the 1s then a normal click event is triggered instead.
 If you drag outside of the element while holding, then no event is triggered.